stanford-rc/globus.stanford.edu/client/plus.md

    alt="The 'Globus Account' page, showing that Globus Plus is active." caption-overlay=false caption-header="This person has access to Globus Plus." caption-text="If the person was affiliated with multiple institutions, then she might have had access to Globus Plus through multiple affiliations.
-In this case, only one is showin."
+In this case, only one is active (the other was used for a training session, and has been disabled)."
 %}

 Remember, you only need Globus Plus enabled once.
 Even if you have multiple